 RULES & PROCEDURES

 Transportation: There is no public transportation including buses available to Azule from Asheville or neighboring towns.
 Asheville, which is one hour away, will be the closest you can expect to get using public transportation.
 Beyond that, a car will be necessary.
 Uber and other taxi services are available for transportation.
 Azule also has a list of friends in the area that may be able to provide shuttling services from the Asheville airport and bus station.
-Azule is happy to provide residents with this list upon request.
+You may access this list in the Resident Portal under the shuttle transportation tab.
+Please note that it is the responsibility of the resident and driver to confirm prices and times with each other, as Azule is not a part of this service beyond offering contact information.
+The price for a shuttle to Azule from the Asheville airport ranges from $75-$110 one way.
 Azule does not guarantee this service or provide insurance in any way, but we do only give out phone numbers of those we trust and have been responsible drivers for our residents in the past!

 Laundry: Due to water conservation efforts and current drought conditions, we no longer offer use of laundry facilities.
 There is a laundry mat available in Hot Springs.
 If you do not plan to drive to Azule, we will help you figure out arrangements for getting into town to take care of laundry.

 Recycling: Yes, we recycle!
 All, glass, plastic, and paper can be recycled by placing in the appropriate receptacles (provided).
 Even compost is collected to be sent to our neighbor for delicious additions to his pigs' supper!

 Smoking: In consideration for all guests, smoking is strictly prohibited in the Azule house.
 Smoking is permitted outside of the building with proper disposal of cigarettes.